Summer at the White Continent, Antarctica (February 2011)

 Port Lockroy base on Gouldier Island was the only post office in Antarctica, operated by the United Kingdom Antarctic Heritage Trust.
 I even had my choice of an Antarctic stamp on my passport.

-Washed up on shore were whale bones which penguins and humans alike enjoyed lingering around.
+Washed up on shore were whale bones.

 A former whaling station in the early 1900s.